AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Save on Car Insurance in New Jersey

 With the high cost of car insurance in New Jersey, you’ll want to find ways to lower your premium.
+Keep in mind that you’ll want to weigh cost as well as your coverage needs and companies’ customer service records to find the best New Jersey auto insurance for you.

 • Ask about discounts.
 Car insurance companies provide many ways for customers to slash their bill, including bundling homeowners and auto insurance, multi-vehicle coverage, and good student discounts.

 • Increase your deductibles.
 The higher your deductible is, the lower your premium will be.
+Generally a $1,000 deductible strikes a good balance, but ensure you can comfortably afford the deductible in the event of an accident.

 • Enroll in usage-based programs.
 Some insurance companies offer policyholders savings when they are accident-free over a particular time frame, drive fewer miles each year, maintain a clean driving record, or participate in a telematics safe driver program.